21391 customer reviews

 AOC Cheverny wines are traditionally and necessarily made from blends.
 For white Cheverny wines, the grape varieties are Sauvignon, Chardonnay, and Menu Pineau.
 As for red and rosé Cheverny wines, Gamay noir à jus blanc and Pinot Noir are the primary grape varieties.

-Cheverny wines
+Cheverny Wines

 .
-Red wines: Rich and full-bodied, they are a blend of Gamay, which brings freshness and drinkability, and Pinot Noir, which adds finesse and subtlety.
+Red wines: Rich and full-bodied, they are a blend of Gamay—which brings freshness and drinkability—and Pinot Noir, which adds finesse and subtlety.
 Cabernet Franc and Côt may be used as complementary grape varieties.

-Cheverny: The Elixir of Kings
+Cheverny, or the Elixir of Kings

-One of the symbols of Touraine, often referred to as the “vineyard of the Loire Valley châteaux,” Cheverny covers an area of 550 hectares spread across 24 municipalities in the Loire-et-Cher department.
-Although it is now one of the least expensive wines on the menu, it was once a staple of royal and princely banquets.
+One of the symbols of Touraine—often referred to as the “vineyard of the Loire castles”—Cheverny covers an area of 550 hectares spread across 24 municipalities in the Loire-et-Cher department.
+Although it is now one of the least expensive wines on the menu, it was once a staple of royal and princely feasts.
 A glimpse into a wine that is so quintessentially French!Cheverny: a very complex blend of grape varieties:

-The Loire River, a busy waterway, once provided the region’s inhabitants with easy access to grapevines that sometimes came from far away.
+The Loire River, a heavily trafficked waterway, once provided the region’s inhabitants with easy access to grapevines that sometimes came from far away.
 Today, the tradition lives on, and the winemakers of this appellation continue to use a wide variety of grape varieties.
 As a result, Cheverny wine is always a blend.Grape varieties used in Cheverny white wine:

-• Gamay: fresh and full-bodied • Pinot Noir, native to Burgundy: refined and subtle These form the foundation of the blend.
-Additional grape varieties include: • Cabernet Franc and Sauvignon, widely grown in Bordeaux • Côt, native to Cahors • Pineau d'Aunis or Chenin noir, the oldest grape variety in the LoireCheverny: Terroir and Climate
+• Gamay: freshness and roundness • Pinot Noir, native to Burgundy: finesse and subtlety These form the basis of the blend.
+Complementary grape varieties include: • Cabernet Franc and Sauvignon, very common in Bordeaux • Côt, native to Cahors • Pineau d’Aunis or Chenin Noir, the oldest grape variety in the Loire ValleyCheverny: Terroir and Climate

 The white grapes are placed in a press to extract the juice.
 The sugar they contain is converted into alcohol, releasing carbon dioxide.
 This is alcoholic fermentation.
-The fermented grape juice is called Bernache, and it is highly prized.
+The fermented grape juice is called Bernache, which is highly prized.
 Red grapes are placed directly into vats.
-This is followed by alcoholic fermentation, then the conversion of malic acid into lactic acid, which reduces the wine’s acidity: this is malolactic fermentation.
-For rosé wine, the red grapes are placed in a press, as previously described for white grapes.
-Once these steps are complete, the wine is aged in barrels or vats: from a simple juice, a true Cheverny is born, ready to be enjoyed within the year!
-Dry and fruity for Cheverny white wine, pairing well with fish and goat cheese.
-Rosés share these same characteristics and pair well with fish and grilled meats.
-Light, fruity, and spicy, the reds pair well with white meats or grilled dishes.
-Cheverny wine, classified as an AOC since 1993, is the only VDQS (Vin Délimité de Qualité Supérieure) to produce a sparkling wine under the appellation!More information on the website of Cheverny
+This is followed by alcoholic fermentation and then the conversion of malic acid into lactic acid, which reduces the wine’s acidity: this is malolactic fermentation.
+For rosé wine, the red grapes are placed in a press, as described earlier for white grapes.
+Once these steps are complete, the wine is aged in barrels or tanks: from a simple juice, a true Cheverny is born, ready to be enjoyed within the year!
+The Cheverny white wine is dry and fruity, pairing well with fish and goat cheese.
+Rosé wines share these same characteristics and pair well with fish and grilled meats.
+The reds are light, fruity, and spicy, and pair well with white meats or grilled dishes.
+Cheverny wine, classified as an AOC since 1993, is the only VDQS (Vin Délimité de Qualité Supérieure) to produce a sparkling wine under its appellation!For more information, visit the website at Cheverny

 Buy the best Cheverny wines at a private sale!

-Rated site21155 reviews
+Rated site21391 reviews

 -20€

-from €99 on your first order
+Starting at €99 on your first order

 Discover our selection of the best Cheverny wine producers